jackiehjm/stx-docs/doc/source/operations/ceph_cluster_migration.rst

 and maintenance efficiency.

-This guide describes a method to migrate the Ceph cluster deployed with StarlingX early releses to the newly containerized Ceph clusters using an upcoming StarlingX release, while maintaining user data in :abbr:`OSDs (Object Store Devices)`.
+This guide describes a method to migrate the Ceph cluster deployed with StarlingX early releases to the newly containerized Ceph clusters using an upcoming StarlingX release, while maintaining user data in :abbr:`OSDs (Object Store Devices)`.

 ---------------------